CultureBunkerRecordings/WhiteBoxPlugins/README.md

 git submodule update

-'Add as a module from a specified folder' in prodjucer.
+Add /ffmeter 'as a module from a specified folder' in prodjucer.